The Ultimate U.S. Food Bucket List

 The last time I went to Hawaii, I went for free and won a watch!
 The weird thing is I didn’t even want to go.
 The company I was working for paid my way, but I just thought it was a bad business decision to spend money on this particular trip.
 The company eventually went under, but I have wonderful memories of Poke!

-On the mainland, you can find hip Poke bowl restaurants in some of the major cities like Los Angeles and New York, but in Hawaii, Poke is not a trend, it’s a part of life, and should definitely be on your foodie bucket list.
+On the mainland, you can find hip Poke bowl restaurants in some of the major cities like Seattle, Los Angeles, and New York, but in Hawaii, Poke is not a trend, it’s a part of life, and should definitely be on your foodie bucket list.
 You can even find it in some family restaurants!

 Poke which rhymes with okay, means “to cut crosswise into pieces.”
 Historically, Polynesian fisherman ate their cut off scraps of raw fish with sea salt, seaweed, and crushed candlenut (macadamia nut’s cousin).